sstaree/NLC/README.md

 # NLC
 Code for paper: Noisy Label Calibration for Multi-view Classification
 # dataset
-all dataset can be download at: https://pan.baidu.com/s/1uLPfx5lMMqMdYtFUav7jcQ?pwd=6666 passowrd: 6666
+All dataset can be downloaded at: https://pan.baidu.com/s/1uLPfx5lMMqMdYtFUav7jcQ?pwd=6666 passowrd: 6666